 But here in Xàtiva, they’re rather proud of the Borgias.
 The local tourist office has La Ruta Borja, which takes you to the surviving buildings with a family connection.
 There are statues of both the Borgia Popes (Callixtus lll and Alexander Vl) outside the Basilica, the town’s main church.

 There’s even a craft beer named in honour of Lucrezia Borgia.
-Everywhere else, she’s damned as sexually depraved and a murderess to boot (her cause wasn’t helped by The Borgias TV series in 2011, which wasn’t exactly kind to her reputation).
+Everywhere else, she’s damned as sexually depraved and a murderess to boot.
 But here, it’s different.
 Where else would they name a beer after one of history’s most notorious poisoners?
 It’s a very nice IPA, by the way.